 RUN/STOP key, typing

-LIST and reading the god damned password right out of the code.
+LIST, and reading the god damned password right out of

 Obviously, the government would figure that out too, so I needed something better.

 My new target swiftly became that damn

 RUN/STOP key.
 It took me a few days until I got the